robin-na/robin-na.github.io/index.md

 ## Connect

-I always love to interact with and learn from people with diverse perspectives, regardless of discipline.
+I always love to interact with and learn from people with diverse perspectives.
 If there are any interesting research ideas you would like to discuss, please don't hesitate to email me!

 ```
 robinna[at]mit[dot]edu